onnx/onnx-docker/onnx-base/README.md

   - Pull the pre-built Docker image from DockerHub
     - `docker pull onnx/onnx-base`

   - Clone the [source repository](https://github.com/onnx/onnx-docker).
-Navigate to the onnx-docker/onnx-dev folder and build the image locally with the following command.
+Navigate to the onnx-docker/onnx-base folder and build the image locally with the following command.
     - `docker build . -t onnx/onnx-base`

-2. Run the Docker container to launch the ONNX developer image.
+2. Run the Docker container to launch the ONNX base image.
     - `docker run -it onnx/onnx-base`

 # Contributing